-Originally started as supper clubs back in the 1960s, pop-up restaurants have seen a resurgence in the past few years.
+Originally started as supper clubs back in the 1960s, pop-up restaurants have seen a resurgence.
 Just as their name implies, pop-ups often occur in unexpected places, for a limited time.
-Pop-uprestaurants serve many different purposes, from charity events to showcase the talents of up and coming chefs and would-be restaurateurs.
-Read on for ten things you should know about pop-up restaurants.

 Due to the limited menu choices of most pop-up restaurants, foodies are the typical audience.
 These are people who enjoy trying new, sometimes unusual, foods.
-Many pop-ups advertise by word of mouth or by invite only, keeping it to those who appreciate specialty dining.
+Many pop-ups advertise by word of mouth or by invite only, catering to people who appreciate specialty dining.

-People go to a pop-up restaurant to experience a unique, creative eating experience.
-Therefore, your pop up restaurant menu should be original- something you can’t find at any local eateries.
-Due to the limited nature of most pop up kitchens, a prix fixe menu or limited menu is ideal.
-Some pop-up restaurants offer a five, six or seven-course meal- no choices allowed.
+People go to pop-up restaurants to experience a unique, creative eating experience.
+Therefore, your pop-up restaurant menu should be original—something you can’t find at any local eateries.
+Due to the limited nature of most pop-up kitchens, a prix fixe menu or limited menu is ideal.
+Some pop-up restaurants offer a five, six, or seven-course meal—no choices allowed.

 Pop-Up Restaurants Don’t Have a Time Limit

 Pop-up restaurants are temporary in nature.
 They can last for an evening, a week, or even a month.
 It all depends on how long the space is available and the purpose of the pop-up.
 For example, a pop-up for a fundraiser may last for only a weekend.
 A pop-up as a trial run for a traditional brick and mortar restaurant could last several weeks.

 Think of the traditional bean supper at local grange halls or spaghetti dinners to benefit a local sports team or other charitable cause.
 These are essentially pop-up restaurants in their most basic form.
 A pop-up restaurant takes this basic concept and steps it up to a more traditional restaurant atmosphere.